Skip to main content

 What homeowners should know

-Sarasota County's current FEMA maps became effective on March 27, 2024.
-In coastal areas, FEMA's LiMWA line marks the inland limit of the Coastal A Zone, where moderate wave action can still damage buildings.
-Longboat Key's public hurricane information also makes clear that the whole island sits in the highest evacuation level.
+Sarasota County’s current FEMA maps became effective on March 27, 2024.
+In coastal areas, FEMA identifies a Coastal A Zone — the area where moderate wave action can still damage buildings, even if it’s not the highest flood-velocity zone.
+Knowing where a property sits on those maps changes how you should think about flooring.
+Longboat Key’s public hurricane information also makes clear that the whole island sits in the highest evacuation level.

 For flooring decisions, that means a homeowner should separate three questions: